tannewt/wa-law.org/bill/2023-24/hb/1267/README.md

 #### 1 ❓ - Other
 Testifying:
-* Scott  Nelson - Office of the Washington State Auditor
+* 💵Scott Nelson - Office of the Washington State Auditor